 Fieldwork-related injury, emergencies and misadventure have unexpected mental health impacts on you, either at the time or after the event.
 If you find yourself feeling unsure or worried about something that happened while in the field, you have a right to access appropriate, professional assistance (such as from CAPS).

 If you experience sexual harassment or assault while in the field in Australia, you can access a state-based service for support.

-If you cannot or don’t feel ready to report an incident of sexual harassment or assault while still in the field, you have the right to report an incident or file a complaint to the University once you have access to phone or internet or have returned to your home.
-You can also contact SUPRA for further advice and assistance.
+If you can’t – or don’t feel ready to – report an incident of sexual harassment or sexual assault while still in the field, you have the right to report an incident or file a complaint to the University once you have access to phone or internet, or have returned home.
+You can also contact SUPRA for advice and assistance.

 If you are an international student, you may also consult your home government about what assistance they can provide if you experience sexual harassment or sexual assault in a field site outside of Australia.